kivy/audiostream/docs/source/api.rst

     Return an :class:`AudioInput` instance.

-    :key callback: Callback to call when bytes are available on the input, called from the audio thread.
+    :param callback: Callback to call when bytes are available on the input, called from the audio thread.
-    :key source: Source device to read, default to 'default.
+    :param source: Source device to read, default to 'default.
 Depending of the platform, you might read other input source.
 Check the :func:`get_input_sources` function.
-    :key channels: Number of channels, minimum 1, default to 2
+    :param channels: Number of channels, minimum 1, default to 2
-    :key encoding: Encoding of the audio stream, can be 8 or 16, default to 16
+    :param encoding: Encoding of the audio stream, can be 8 or 16, default to 16
-    :key buffersize: Size of the input buffer.
+    :param buffersize: Size of the input buffer.
 If <= 0, it will be automatically sized by the system.
     :rtype: :class:`AudioInput` instance

     Example::